microsoft/WhatTheHack/015-Serverless/Student/Challenge-05.md

 ### Run Water Through The Pipes

-Once the TollBooth application is published and configured, upload license plate image to the storage account to trigger the function.
+Once the TollBooth application is published and configured, upload a license plate image to the storage account to trigger the function.

 ## Success Criteria